Pensions and means tested benefits

 • State Pension

-*Although the New Style ESA isn’t means tested, it’s important to note that if an individual receives an occupational or personal pension that pays more than £85 a week, the New Style ESA payment is reduced by half of the amount over the £85 limit.
+*Although the New Style ESA isn’t means-tested, it’s important to note that if an individual receives an occupational or personal pension over £85 a week, their New Style ESA payment will be reduced.
+The reduction is half of the amount that exceeds the £85 limit.

 What income and capital are assessed for means tested benefits?